prasunakunasani/AAFCjavaJunitLearning/README.md

     - When you make changes in a day, you'll not making changes directly in the repository
 - Changes to local copies are merged together
     - you work on local copies of the code until you're ready to save the changes, then you merge the changes
-    - even if you made changes all day and desice to start all over, no need to save changes to the repo at all
+    - even if you made changes all day and desire to start all over, no need to save changes to the repo at all
     - can get fresh copies of the original files and start over
-- Editing software does not have to be version control aware (the client can be seperate)
+- Editing software does not have to be version control aware (the client can be separate)

 **Which is Better**
 - Neither...with a good client, it's hard to tell the difference